 Volunteer in the Virgin Islands!

-Help Virgin Islands National Park improve and maintain trails and restore fragile natural resources, while enjoying vistas of the beautiful Caribbean.
+Your volunteer project activities will help Virgin Islands National Park improve and maintain trails and restore fragile natural and cultural resources, while enjoying vistas of the beautiful Caribbean.

 - rehabilitating unauthorized trails